Frank and Oak picks up $16 million Series C

 The funding will go toward continued expansion in Canada, and testing more innovative product development processes.

-“The greatest challenge in our space is being aware of what the consumer wants, from a product perspective,” said founder and CEO Ethan Sang.
+“The greatest challenge in our space is being aware of what the consumer wants, from a product perspective,” said founder and CEO Ethan Song.
 “How are trends changing in fashion?
 How are trends changing with consumers?
 Our challenge is to stay ahead of that, and AI and personalization gives us an edge.”

 Frank and Oak has raised a total of $39.8 million, including this latest round.